feedyard/circleci-docker/README.md

 Based on alpine linux for use as a primary container in the circleci setup_remote_docker environment.

 ```
-**Please Note**: CircleCI 2.0 is currently in _Beta_.
+Please Note: CircleCI 2.0 is currently in Beta.
 ```

-Includes a set of package sto assist in building images:
+Includes a set of packages to assist in building images:

 docker (17.05)
 docker-compose (1.13)